crgmakes/aquarius-client-hw/README.md

-# Environment Module
+# Aquarius Client Hardware

-All the source files for the environment module hardware.
+All the source files for the client hardware.

 # Software